 Women have a higher need for iron than men during their menstruation years.
 But the need for it tapers off after menopause.

-· Calcium/Vitamin D Needs for Women:
+· Calcium/Vitamin D Needs in Women’s Nutrition:

 Women’s need for calcium and vitamin D is higher during pregnancy but it is also higher after menopause because women become more at risk for osteoporosis.

-· B6 and Folate Needs for Women:
+· B6 and Folate Needs for Women’s Nutrition:

 B6 is important to have for women during their menses and folate is critical for fetus development when a woman is pregnant.

 Besides, different nutrient needs, women’s chronic disease rates differ for them than in men and also have different organs to have diseases.
 Here are some examples:

 Chronic Disease and How Women’s Nutrition Plays a Role

 Even though, we may feel invincible, but there are certain disease conditions that are particular to us as women.

 Women have lower rates of heart disease than men until they reach menopause and then their risk begins to equal men’s risk.
 Women’s symptoms of a heart attack are slightly different than a man’s and they are more subtle.
 But even though women’s heart attacks are more silent, they are also more deadly.

 · Cancer in Women: